Israel expands Jenin-Area counterterror operations, airstrike thwarts 'imminent attack' - www.lokmattimes.com

 On Saturday evening, Israeli Defense Minister Israel Katz issued a stark warning on Saturday night to Zakaria Zubeidi, a high profile Palestinian terrorist released on Thursday.

-"Zakariah Zubaidi, you were released in an agreement for the release of Israeli hostages - one mistake and you're going to meet old friends," Katz posted on X. "We will not accept support for terrorism."
+"Zakariah Zubaidi, you were released in an agreement for the release of Israeli hostages - one mistake and you're going to meet old friends," Katz tweeted.
+"We will not accept support for terrorism."

 Many of the 1,027 terrorists freed in the Gilad Shalit exchange of 2011 returned to terror, including Yahya Sinwar, who masterminded the October 7 attacks.
-Ronen Bar, head of the Israel Security Agency (Shin Bet), reportedly told government ministers in January that 82 per cent of the prisoners released for Shalit returned to terror.
+Ronen Bar, head of the Israel Security Agency (Shin Bet), reportedly told government ministers in January that 82% of the prisoners released for Shalit returned to terror.

 Previous Israeli counterterror operations in 2023 and 2024 in the Jenin camp uncovered a tunnel shaft, a rocket launcher, large amounts of weapons and bomb-making laboratories.
 As of 2023, just over 24,000 registered refugees were living in the camp that Palestinians have dubbed "The Martyr's Capital."
 (ANI/TPS)